Chirping sounds lead airport officials to bag filled with smuggled parrot eggs

 Wu reached in and pulled out a smaller bag and showed the officer an egg, the complaint said.
 The officer then looked inside and saw more eggs and a tiny featherless bird that had just hatched.

-According to the complaint, he told the officer there were 29 eggs and that he did not have documentation to transport the birds.
+He told the officer there were 29 eggs, and that he did not have documentation to transport the birds, according to the complaint.

 A lawyer who could speak on his behalf was not listed on court records, but Wu told investigators through a Mandarin interpreter that a friend had paid him to travel from Taiwan to Nicaragua to pick up the eggs.
 He denied knowing what kind of birds they were.